aws-samples/chatops-slack/README.md

 6. A SonarQube [user token](https://docs.sonarsource.com/sonarqube/latest/user-guide/user-account/generating-and-using-tokens/) with permissions to trigger and create projects via the pipeline.

-7. A configured AWS Chatbot client, with the workspace ID readily available for input in the CloudFormation console.
+7. A configured Amazon Q Developer in chat applications client, with the workspace ID readily available for input in the CloudFormation console.
 Refer [configure a slack client](https://docs.aws.amazon.com/chatbot/latest/adminguide/slack-setup.html#slack-client-setup) for instructions.

 ## AWS CloudFormation stack overview:
 1. The pre-requisite.yml is to be executed first and expects below parameters: